bonn0062/github_welcome_wall/welcome_wall.md

 “In a gentle way, you can shake the world.” —Mahatma Gandhi
 <br>
 <br>
-May Your Heart be Fearless ,Mind Fierce and Spirit Free.
+May Your Heart be Fearless, Mind Fierce and Spirit Free.
 <br>
 <br>
 "When nothing seems to help, I go back and look at the stonecutter hammering away at his rock perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will split in two, and I know it was not that blow that did it — but all that had gone before."